 EVS provides an opportunity for young people aged 17-30 from across Europe to contribute to a better world through meaningful volunteer work, experiential learning and intercultural exchange.
 GEN-Europe welcomes European youth interested in ecovillages and sustainable living to experience and contribute to community life in ecovillages across our network.
 You could find yourself managing an organic garden, learning the latest eco-building techniques, organising international events, and much more – all you need is enthusiasm, a hands-on attitude, and a genuine curiosity to live and learn about a more sustainable way of being.

 As an EVS participant, all your costs are covered by Erasmus+ funding, including travel, food, and accomodation – so there’s no better way to get immersed in the culture of sustainability and community!

-You can also browse opportunities on the European Youth Portal.
+You can also browse opportunities on the European Youth Portal for more EVS options.

 Would your community like to welcome young European volunteers?

 The benefits of welcoming EVS volunteers to your community can be immense: fresh energy, new skills, cultural exchange, and a financial contribution to your community's costs.
 If your ecovillage or community would like to receive EVS volunteers, the following links may be helpful.

 Get accredited: In order to receive EVS volunteers, your organisation must first become accredited as a receiving organisation.
 For information about becoming accredited in your country, you can read the accreditation guidelines and contact your National Agency: find their details here.

 Submit a proposal: once you are accredited, you may submit a project proposal, which sets out what you can offer volunteers, the volunteer profile you are seeking, your project budget, and more.
 Your national agency can help you, and further details can be found in the programme guide.